-When parking, put the transmission into "P" (automatic) or into first or reverse (manual) and block the rear wheels.
+When parking, put the transmission into "P" and block the rear wheels.
 Do not use the parking brake, or snow or water accumulated in and around the parking brake mechanism may freeze, making it hard to release.

 Keep ice and snow from accumulating under the fenders.